Bannon's enemies list: McConnell, Flake, Romney (and even his kids)

 Moore has run a thin campaign since the accusations first broke, with few TV ads and fewer public events.
 But Bannon stuck with the candidate even as seemingly every other national Republican abandoned him.

-Now Moore is back on the upswing, thanks in party to Trump's endorsement, which cleared the way for others to jump in, including the Republican National Committee.
+Now Moore is back on the upswing, thanks in part to Trump's endorsement, which cleared the way for others to jump in, including the Republican National Committee.

 A pro-Trump group group said Tuesday it planned to spend $1.1 million in the final week of the race, and a Bannon-aligned group has pitched in several hundred thousand more.